 By Acharya David Frawley (Pandit Vamadeva Shastri)

 Note: “Vedic Yoga” is the main term used by David Frawley (Pandit Vamadeva Shastri) for his yogic approach based upon the Vedas, but it is a broad term, as vast as the Vedas and can refer to any sincere yogic application of the Vedic mantras.
-The topic is explored in detail in his new book – Vedic Yoga: The Path of the Rishi.
+The topic is explored in detail in his book – Vedic Yoga: The Path of the Rishi.

 Yoga is a comprehensive set of spiritual practices designed to enable us to realize the greater universe of consciousness that is our true nature.
 The term Yoga means to unite, coordinate, harmonize, work, or transform.
 It refers to the linking all aspects of our being, from the physical body to our highest intelligence, with the true or universal Self that dwells within the heart.
 This process occurs in different forms and stages relative to the condition of the individual and variations of time, place and culture.
 Vedic knowledge is that knowledge of the Divine or higher Self that the practice of Yoga is seeking to realize.
 Veda is spiritual wisdom and Yoga is its application.